Hunter Renfrow Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Season Stats

-- Renfrow has seen the ball thrown his way five times in the red zone this season, 19.2% of his team's 26 red zone pass attempts.
+- Renfrow (five red zone targets) has been the recipient of 19.2% of his team's 26 red zone pass attempts.

-- The Raiders have thrown the ball in 61.7% of their plays from scrimmage this year while staying on the ground 38.3% of the time.
-This offensive attack ranks 12th in the NFL in points scored.
+- The Raiders, who rank 12th in the NFL in points scored, have dropped back to pass 61.7% of the time while opting for the ground attack 38.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Renfrow's matchup with the Eagles.